mittelmark/oowidgets/README.md

 - 2025-02-XX : 0.5.0
     - new method mixin to add classes to the current object
     - new paul widgets labentry and treeview mixins
-    - sample application Lisi - graphics made easy to test the code
+    - sample application "Lisi - graphics made easy" to test the code extensively

 ## TODO's

 - delegate method?